edocrippaofficial/SmartRegex/StringSetExamples/ReadMe.txt

 If you are using generic characters along with classes, please include them in your starting regex.
 Some shell will accept this special characters preceded by 2 \, others by only 1.
-In the examples below are listed the two version for this cases.
-Choose the one right for your shell.
+The following examples list the two versions for this case.
+Choose the right one for your shell.

 Examples:
 - Alphanumeric